Our Board

 Anna Hall - Vice-Chair of the Board of Trustees (Senior Independent Director)

-Anna is Head of money and debt operations at the Money and Pensions Service (an arm's-length body of the DWP) and responsible for the commissioning and delivery of debt advice services across England.
+Anna is Corporate Director of Debt advice at the Money and Pensions Service (an arm's-length body of the DWP) and responsible for the commissioning, delivery, strategy and policy of debt advice services across England.
 Prior to that, she worked for national Citizens Advice for many years in roles focused on advice service delivery, business and partnership development and innovation.

 Sue Dors